feeelin/weather-forecast-bot/README.md

 # weatherForecast
- Bot that take you an information about weather
+ Bot that give you an information about weather in any city